-Conference and the Board of Governors, and welcomes the Secretariat's efforts to ensure that TC projects are consistent with the Agency's Statute,
+1. Requests that the Secretariat, when formulating the TC programme, should adhere strictly to the provisions of the Statute and the guiding principles and policies as contained in INFCIRC/267 and to the relevant directives from the General Conference and the Board of Governors, and welcomes the Secretariat's efforts to ensure that TC projects are consistent with the Agency's Statute,

-- 2. Calls upon all Member States receiving technical cooperation to sign an RSA Concerning the Provision of Technical Assistance by the Agency and implement its provisions; and - 3.
-Requests the Secretariat to continue to assist Member States in the peaceful, safe and secure application of nuclear science and technologies;
+2. Calls upon all Member States receiving technical cooperation to sign an RSA and implement its provisions; and

+3. Requests the Secretariat to continue to assist Member States in the peaceful, safe and secure application of nuclear science and technologies;